Astro-rajesh/Astro-rajesh.github.io/_pages/forced_dynamo_fmode.md

        alt="Computational domain"
        style="width:70%; max-width:700px;">
   <figcaption>
-    <strong>Figure 4.</strong> Comparison of the *f*-mode in the kinematic and saturated phases, highlighting the frequency shift and enhanced mode strength.
+    <strong>Figure 4.</strong> Comparison of the $f$-mode in the kinematic and saturated phases, highlighting the frequency shift and enhanced mode strength.
   </figcaption>
 </figure>